TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

    A callback wrapper object returned by :meth:`loop.call_later`, and :meth:`loop.call_at`.

-   This class is a subclass of :class:`Handle`.
+   This kundi is a subkundi of :class:`Handle`.

    .. method:: when()